Blog

 Small businesses pay 21% in federal taxes, and 44 states tack another 4-9% on top of that.
 That’s a significant portion of your small business revenue, and equates to hours of accounting to get it right.

 We’re covering one of the more complicated elements of small business taxes—employee reimbursements.
-This guide will help you determine if employee reimbursements should count as taxable income and how to record them.
+This guide will help you determine if employee reimbursements count as taxable income and how to record them.

 What are employee reimbursements?